ssanj/babyloncandle/posts/2020-10-23-random-freezing-of-macbook-pro.md

 ## Alfred

-The freezes were getting progressively more frequently.
+The freezes were getting progressively more frequent.
 Suddenly one day I couldn't launch [Alfred](https://www.alfredapp.com/) with my usual key combination.
 I could see that `Alfred` was working and I could manually launch it by clicking on its icon in the system tray but my key combinations no longer worked :(

 ## Keyboard